 Note: Addresses in Wills Road would be deemed to be in the Waimea College zone as defined by the line drawn between Gordons Knob and the Coastal Highway on the map provided.

-Click on the Search button below and enter Waimea College.
+Then Click on the Search button and enter Waimea College.
 This will show where we are located.
 Then to see the school zone, click on the Show/Hide Enrolment Zone.
 (You made need to zoom out by clicking on the ‘-‘ button) Many of our students bus to school.
 Click on the Show/Hide Bus Entitlement Zone to see where the school buses travel to.
 (Routes are subject to change by the bus company.
 Please do not purchase properties based on these bus routes).
 Click here for our bus route form.